Hounfor/The-Big-Deal-Add-On/README.md

   As a bonus, another cover of The Mackies albums has been added.
 It was made back in February, but then it wasn't posted anywhere.

- If you have a Spector or Pillager (or RF2-A in CAC-C version), put them into the storage and take them out of there to correctly update the models and icons.
+ <b>If you have a Spector or Pillager (or RF2-A in CAC-C version), put them into the storage and take them out of there to correctly update the models and icons.
 If after that the 'Mechs aren't displayed in the MechBay, follow these steps:

 – Exit to the main menu and in the Mods menu, disable all parts of the CAB, restart the game;